flecsi/flecsi/doc/sphinx/src/user-guide/execution.rst

    static exec::trace t;
    t.skip(); // optional: skips tracing for the first iteration

+   for(std::size_t i{0}; i < size; ++i) {
      auto g = t.make_guard();
-   for(std::size_t i{0}; i < size; ++i) {
-     execute<task1>();
-     execute<task2>();
+     s.execute<task1>();
+     s.execute<task2>();
    }

 In this example, the `trace` object ``t`` can be used on several regions.
 The call to ``make_guard()`` creates a scope in which tasks and data movement will be recorded.
 On subsequent executions of the loop, Legion reuses this trace to optimize performance.

-It is important to note that during the first iteration of a loop, the communication and task execution patterns may differ slightly from later iterations.
+It is important to note that during the first iteration of a loop, the communication and task execution patterns may differ from later iterations because of ghost copies.
 This will lead to an error at runtime, due to an inconsistent trace.
 To address this, FleCSI provides a ``skip()`` function, which tells the tracing mechanism to ignore the first iteration and begin tracing on the second.
-This ensures that the recorded pattern more accurately reflects the steady-state behavior of the loop.
+This ensures that the recorded pattern reflects the steady-state behavior of the loop.